Estimated reading time: 3 minutes

 - Clean with a wet rag and allow to dry completely.

 - Before using paint, shake can vigorously and stir thoroughly.

 - Apply one coat of paint with a brush, working in the direction of the grain of the wood.

-- For a more distressed look, paint any which way.
+- For a more distressed and aged look, paint any which way.

 - Most surfaces need only a single coat.

 - If applying a second coat, allow to dry, and then lightly sand between coats.

 - Put the 2 chairs together to get an accurate measure for the bench seat.
 Cut out a piece of plywood or take measurements to the hardware store and have them cut the plywood.